Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 Regulation:

 The downward movement, about 10mm, of the keys under your fingers transfers by a complex series of mechanical interactions into a movement of around 50mm of felt-covered wooden hammers towards strings.
-In a well-made new piano, fine adjustments have been carried out so that it is responsive, subtle, and even; giving great control to the player.
+In a well-made new piano, fine adjustments have been carried out so that it is responsive, subtle, and even; giving the player great control.
 Over time, felt parts compress and wear.
 Adjustments are needed to keep the action responsive.
-Many pianos, including very fine ones, are allowed to go for decades - perhaps a century - without any regulation.
+Many pianos, including very fine ones, are allowed to go for decades - even a century - without any regulation.
 That's a pity, for owners could get so much more enjoyment from them if properly regulated.

 Voicing: